 This facility features cutting-edge instrumentation, techniques and expertise required for exceptionally high-resolution imaging and analytical characterization of a broad array of materials.

 NCEM was established in 1983 to maintain a forefront research center for electron-optical characterization of materials with state-of-the-art instrumentation and expertise.
-Having merged with the Molecular Foundry in 2014, the facility continues to conduct fundamental research relating microstructural and microchemical characteristics to materials properties and processing parameters; develops advanced electron microscopy techniques, computer algorithms and instrumentation; and helps educate future scientists in the theory and application of electron optical microcharacterization.
+The NCEM facility has 2 double-aberration corrected microscopes for atomic resolution imaging (the TEAM 0.5 and TEAM I microscopes) resulting from the Transmission Electron Aberration-corrected Microscope (TEAM) project, a multi-laboratory development project from 2003 – 2009 which aimed to integrate the latest advancements in electron optics, detectors, sample stages, and computational techniques into a suite of instruments freely available to the worldwide scientific community.
+Having merged with the Molecular Foundry in 2014, the NCEM facility continues to conduct fundamental research relating microstructural and microchemical characteristics to materials properties and processing parameters; develops advanced electron microscopy techniques, computer algorithms and instrumentation; and helps educate future scientists in the theory and application of electron optical microcharacterization.

 NCEM’s focus and major impact is in the following areas of research: